megat69/ACPL/README.md

 You can tweak your settings using the `settings` command.

 ### COMPILING ###
-The language can be compiled in Python using the following process.
+The language can be transpiled in Python using the following process.

-The most interesting thing about this update is the compiler, obviously.
 It works very simply :
-After setting the corresponding `ini` options with the `settings` console command, just type the following command : `compile <ACPL_file> <final_python_file_filename>`
+After setting the corresponding `ini` options with the `settings` console command, just type the following command : `transpile <ACPL_file> <final_python_file_filename>`
 It will generate the corresponding python file with the name you inputted.

+Your code can also be compiled into an auto-executable file as well !
+- If your program does not use any library, then the compiler function is supported.
+- If not, it might work, but is untested, and not supported either.
+- Syntax : `compile <ACPL file> [Exe file filename=ACPL file filename] [--end-message:<bool> = True] [--disable-icon:<bool> = False]`
+  + `ACPL file` is the file you want to compile. **THIS FILE HAS TO BE PLACED AT THE ACPL ROOT FOLDER !**
+  + `Exe file filename` is the filename of the compiled exe file.
+If not specified, the default name will be the name of the original script.
+  + `[--end-message:<bool> = True]` is a boolean that will define whether or not the file will have an end message (litterally : *`Press enter to continue..`* at the end of the script).
+Default : True.
+  + `[--disable-icon:<bool> = False]` is a boolean that will define if you want to disable the ACPL icon as the exe file icon.
+Default : False. **ICONS CANNOT BE CREATED ON LINUX DEVICES !**

 ### DOCUMENTATION ###
 Things to know :